Orchidaceae: Orchid Family — Piperia (Rein-orchid)

 Notes:

 This orchid, endemic to Monterey County, is named after Monterey Peninsula’s own Vern Yadon.
-A tall, slender plant with congested flowers, it is similar to Elegant Rein-orchid (Piperia elegans) except for the diminutive white-rimmed, green lateral petals and the spur which is much shorter than those of other Rein-orchids.
+A tall, slender plant with congested flowers, it is similar to Elegant Rein-orchid (Piperia elegans, see above).
+However, it differs in its diminutive white-rimmed, green lateral petals, and the spur, which is much shorter than those of other Rein-orchids.
 One unique feature of this Rein-orchid is the way the upper petals generally curve inwards like a horseshoe.